wyattsweet/FEM_React_v2/README.md

 ***Thunk (comsci term)** - A function that represents a value.
 A function that lets you determine something later rather than now.

+## Universal Rendering

+**Why use Universal Rendering?**

+Rendering your app on the server first.
+Hard to run JS app if you're on slow wifi.
+Send complete markup down the wire.

+**server.js**
+Alternatives to Express –
+Happi amazing web server
+Restify used at Netflix

+## Code Splitting

+Partially loads your apps code to save on space